maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/LocalMultiwayParticleSpringElectrical.png" width="766">

 If we look closely at the events near the merge points, we can see that some redundancy remains.
-However, it is no longer due to the spacelike separated events, but rather due to the "background" expressions being rewritten during evolution.
+However, it is no longer due to the spacelike-separated events, but rather due to the "background" expressions being rewritten during evolution.
 And as a result, if a particle follows another particle on the same "track", the expressions it's going through are different (even though they involve the same vertices), hence the duplication.